-The change from a regular watch to a mechanical watch can be complex at first.
-Adapting to a different style can bring with it some inconveniences, but with it is also opportunity.
+Transitioning from a regular watch to a mechanical one can be a bit daunting at first.
+While adjusting to a different style may come with some challenges, it also presents a unique opportunity to elevate your personal style.

 A mechanical watch is a watch that does not have batteries and is instead operated with a mechanical system of springs and gears.
 Generally speaking, there are two types of mechanical watches; automatic and manual.